Timber (1941 film): Plot

 When the saw gets stuck in the thick bark of the tree and jams, Donald attempts to pull it, but the force pushes Donald backward and throws him into Pete, knocking both to the ground.
 Donald ends up inside of Pete's shirt along with the saw, which is partially inside Pete's belly.
 Donald starts pulling the saw out, tickling Pete.
 Later, Pete rises and angrily chases Donald, threatening to kill him.
 While Donald is running away, the saw suddenly vibrates back and forth.
 Donald bounces on the ground with the saw and flies over Pete, with the saw's ends hitting Pete and pushing his head into the ground.
-As Pete notices him, Donald chops off a tree branch, causing it to fall on Pete.
-But Pete quickly rises and kicks Donald, causing his head to become stuck between the saw's ends.
+As Pete notices him, Donald chops off a tree branch, causing it to fall on Pete, but Pete quickly rises and kicks Donald, causing his head to become stuck between the saw's ends.
 As Donald tries to free himself, he accidentally chops down a huge tree, which collapses on Pete.
 Furious, Pete roars like a lion with anger and begins chasing Donald.

 The chase leads Donald and Pete onto a railroad track, where they begin a chase on handcars.
 After chasing Donald through a tunnel, Pete tries to grab Donald by the tail but fails every time, forcing him to pump his flatcar fast enough to bump Donald's rear end.
-As Donald escapes, Pete resorts to using a peavey to stab him.
-However, he only removes pieces from Donald's flatcar until it is nothing but wheels.
-Pete then sharpens the tip of the peavey and increases its temperature by laying it on his flatcar's wheel so that it burns Donald.
-However, the heat only causes Donald to go faster.
+As Donald escapes, Pete resorts to using a peavey to stab him, but he only removes pieces from Donald's flatcar until it is nothing but wheels.
+Pete then sharpens the tip of the peavey and increases its temperature by laying it on his flatcar's wheel so that it burns Donald, but the heat only causes Donald to go faster.
 Donald jumps off and pulls a lever at a station, triggering a coal-storage door.
 The coal lands on Pete and dismantles his flatcar, leaving him cycling on one wheel.
 Now fleeing on foot, Donald outruns Pete and, in the nick of time, pulls a lever that turns the track the other way, causing Pete to veer off course and crash through a row of boxcars.
-Satisfied, Donald says farewell to Pete through the boxcar hole and walks off happily into the sunset singing "She'll Be Coming 'Round the Mountain."
+Satisfied, Donald says farewell to Pete through the boxcar hole and walks off happily into the sunset singing "She'll Be Coming 'Round the Mountain".